Chapter Thirty-Seven Hubris

 “Is it a rabbit or duck?
 Or both?”
 I say to no one.

-I’m pulled between many arguments and outcomes because of extreme ideologies forced into and converged into past, present, and future given the state of my disarray and injustice in general.
+I’m pulled between many arguments and outcomes because of extreme ideologies forced and converged into past, present, and future given the state of my disarray and injustice in general.

 How far do you go and where do you draw the line?